Spotlight on the Champ’seed Foundation Alumni

 At the end of 2017, thanks to his excellent results, Stefanos Tsitsipas (Greece) was able to finance his own way and thus left the Champ’seed Foundation at the age of 19.
 Since then, Stefanos has continued to progress at the highest level.
 He won the Next Gen Masters in 2018, and the following year won the ATP World Tour Finals, which features the world top eight players.
-In the Grand Slams, he reached the semi-finals three times at the Australian Open, in 2019, 2021 and 2022; at Roland Garros, he reached the semi-finals in 2020 and the final in 2021, finishing the year ranked World No. 3.
+In the Grand Slams, he reached the semi-finals three times at the Australian Open, in 2019, 2021 and 2022 and the final in 2023; at Roland Garros, he reached the semi-finals in 2020 and the final in 2021, finishing the year ranked World No. 3.

 Career-High Ranking 4th (WTA)

 Early bloomer Cori “Coco” Gauff (USA) left the foundation in 2018 at the age of 14 after securing a major sponsorship deal.
 Then, she went on to achieve remarkable success and won her first title on the professional circuit in Linz (Austria) in 2019.
 She reached the round of 16 at Wimbledon in 2019 and at the Australian Open in 2020.
 Today, she has two singles titles and five women’s doubles titles on the WTA Tour.
 In 2021, she reached a Grand Slam final for the first time in doubles at the US Open, then in singles at Roland-Garros in 2022.